liferay/liferay-screens/README.md

 - **Default**: The standard theme that is used when you insert any screenlet in your app's UI.
 The Default theme can be used as the parent theme for any of your custom themes.
 Please refer to the [Architecture Guide](ios/Documentation/architecture.md#theme-layer) for more details on this.
 - **Flat7**: A sample theme intended to demonstrate how to develop your own full theme from scratch.
 Please refer to the [Theme Guide](ios/Documentation/themes.md) for instructions on creating your own theme.
+- **Westeros**: A custom theme created to customize the behaviour and appearance of the [Westeros Bank](ios/Samples/WesterosBank/README.md) demo app.

 ## Overview of Liferay Screens for Android